Content

 Tend to be forgetful?
 Try setting an alarm or calendar event on your phone so that you remember to take it.

 Spironolactone can interact with certain drugs.
-This means that using spironolactone with particular medications can either lower its effectiveness or cause uncomfortable side effects.
+This means that using it with particular medications can either lower its effectiveness or cause bothersome side effects.

 Before a healthcare provider prescribes spironolactone, they’ll ask you about the medications you’re currently taking.
 It’s important to disclose any over-the-counter products, supplements, herbs, and prescription meds that are part of your routine.

 Your provider may suggest that you avoid using spironolactone at the same time as other medications.
-For example, certain cholesterol medications — like cholestyramine — should be taken at least six hours apart from spironolactone.
+For example, certain cholesterol medications — like cholestyramine — should not be taken at the same time as spironolactone.

-For your own safety, it’s essential that you get a medical professional’s guidance on this — and stick to their advice.
+For your own safety, it’s essential that you get a healthcare provider’s guidance on using spironolactone with other meds, supplements, and herbs — and stick to their advice.

 It’s approved by the FDA to treat various medical conditions, including: